basujindal/GeoMagicTouch-3ds-USB/README.md

 3. Device setup

-- The haptic device always creates a COM Port as /dev/ttyACM0 and requires admin priviliges `sudo chmod 777 /dev/ttyACM0`
+- The haptic device creates a COM Port as /dev/ttyACM0 and requires admin priviliges `sudo chmod 777 /dev/ttyACM0`.
+It may create a COM port with a diffferent name such as /dev/ttyACM0.
+Run `ls /dev` to check the available ports and change accordingly.

 - Now run `Touch_Setup` and ensure that the device serial number is displayed.
 Also click on 'Apply' followed by 'Ok' buttons in the Touch Setup GUI to initialize the device.